microsoft/react-native-code-push/README.md

 * __deploymentKey__ *(String)* - Specifies the deployment key you want to query for an update against.
 By default, this value is derived from the `Info.plist` file, but this option allows you to override it from the script-side if you need to dynamically use a different deployment for a specific call to `sync`.

 * __installMode__ *(CodePush.InstallMode)* - Indicates when you would like to "install" the update after downloading it, which includes reloading the JS bundle in order for any changes to take affect.
 Defaults to `CodePush.InstallMode.ON_NEXT_RESTART`.
+Refer to the [`InstallMode`](#installmode) enum reference for a description of the available options and what they do.

 * __rollbackTimeout__ *(Number)* - The number of milliseconds that you want the runtime to wait after an update has been installed before considering it failed and rolling it back.
 Defaults to `0`, which disables rollback protection.
 Note that if you set this parameter to a non-zero number, then your app needs to call `notifyApplicationReady` in order to prevent the automatic rollback from happening.